robeel-bhatti/task-flow/README.md

 > "OPTIONAL" in this document are to be interpreted as described in
 > RFC 2119.

+# Purpose

+The purpose of this personal project is for me to practice and gain experience using Angular's signal store over using `RxJS` and `Observables` to manage application state.

+This project aims to explore the benefits and potential improvements in state management and reactivity that Angular's signal store can offer compared to the traditional `RxJS` approach.

+I still plan on using `RxJS` for handling asynchronous operations, such as HTTP requests.

 # Task Flow

 Task Flow is a task management application with the purpose of making task management